How to register?

 Will roads be closed to traffic during the race?

 The race will take place on roads open to traffic.
 Therefore, you must respect the “Code de la Route” (French Highway Code).
 Signallers will be present along the route to remind riders that respecting traffic regulations is essential to the smooth running of the race.
+Any participant who does not respect the French Highway Code will be disqualified (cancellation of race number and frame plate).

 What is the Personal Accident Insurance?